junjiemars/nore/README.md

 # Nore

-No More than a C building system for clang, gcc and msvc.
+No More than a C build system for clang, gcc and msvc.

 ## How to Play